norwd/archive/myplace.frontier.com/~mr.wizard/GLGC/README.txt

 The chart started out as a table of conversions from grit number to microns but grew in scope to include products that are directly specified in microns.
 It is therefore also to a degree a record of availability of products that may be of interest in certain markets.
 The logarithmic visual representation is intended to be easier to internalize than numbers simply read from a list.

-The chart does not and cannot quantify or compare absolute performance.  (details below)
+The chart does not and cannot quantify or compare absolute performance.
+(See section "What the chart is not" below.)

 Reading the Chart
 ═════════════════════

 The chart consists of a series of labels arranged in columns by family.
 The vertical placement of each label correlates to particle size in microns (micrometers).
-Some columns contain more than one product or standard such as the column containing both Lansky Diamond and Shapton stones.
-In each case the series are differentiated by color or break and the column labels match the relative placement of the first item of each.  ("Lansky ◊" is above "Shapton" in both the column label and the column itself, and all Lansky items share a distinguishing color.)
+Some columns contain more than one product or standard such as the column containing both Edge Pro Diamond and Norton stones.
+In each case the series are differentiated by color or break and the column labels match the relative placement of the first item of each.  ("Edge Pro ◊" is above "Norton" in both the column label and the column itself, and all Norton items share a distinguishing color.)
 The "Other" column has every item named so there is no confusion.
 (Refer to Acronyms and Abbreviations below.)
-In single-family columns congruent standards and alternate names are written in smaller type below the reference standard title, e.g. ISO 8486 below FEPA F, and JIS R 6010 below FEPA P. (JIS R 6010 for coated product is not to be confused with JIS R 6001 for bonded product, charted separately.)
+In single-family columns congruent standards and alternate names are written in smaller type below the reference standard title, e.g. ISO 8486 below FEPA Bonded, and JIS R 6010 below FEPA Coated.
+(JIS R 6010 for coated product is not to be confused with JIS R 6001 for bonded product, charted separately.)

 Some columns have a selection of items highlighted, for example the 3M Trizact™ CF "Gator" belts within the Trizact category, and diamond products in the Norton column, with annotation in matching color.
 Others have annotations referring to specific items by name or the entire column.

 Range bars, terminating in a point, represent particle size limits imposed on the large majority of a sample, such as D3 and D94 points.
 Variance bars, terminating in a crossbar, represent the allowed tolerance of the median value D50.
 A bar terminating in an arrowhead indicates an open-ended grade with no limit on how fine a passing sample may be.
+In the Natural Stone column these marks have a less rigorous meaning, clarified below.

 Items with a background color represent products with a physical color such as the lapping films and Pride Water Stones, or a color expressly associated with the product such as the DMT® products.
 The colors representing physical product color should be consistent within a series but will not be consistent between series.
 For example the colors of the 3M Diamond Microfinishing Film should be reasonably accurate relative to each other, nevertheless the 30, 9, and 3 micron films might be the same physical color as the 3M Aluminum Oxide Lapping Film despite being a different color in the chart.